kstenerud/concise-encoding/cte-specification.md

   * Map keys must not be container types or the EMPTY type.
   * Maps must not contain duplicate keys.
   * An array's element type must be a scalar type.
 Arrays of arrays, containers, or EMPTY, are not allowed.
+  * An array's elements must be small enough to fit in the array's designated element type.

 File Format
 -----------

 A CTE file is simply a file containing a single CTE document.
-CTE files should use the extension "cte".
+CTE files should be named using the extension "cte".

 For example: File `mydata.cte`

     {
-        "first": 1,
+        "first": 1
-        "second": 2,
+        "second": 2
     }